smxi/rbxi/rbxi-data/readme-rbxi.txt

 -b	Runs the backup without any interactive questions.
 Automatically, that is.
 	-b will simply create a backup based on the current month, assign it to the correct primary backup directory, then execute the backup.
--d	First deletes the old backups for the currently assigned primary backup
-	directory, then runs the backup non-interactively as with -b.
+-d	First deletes the old backups, then runs the backup non-interactively as with -b.
-	Caution: all your previous backups from that primary backup directory will be eliminated if you use this.
+	Caution: all your previous backups from that backup directory will be eliminated if you use this.
 Permanently.

 -b and -d are also well suited for running the backup with a cron job, automatically, that is.